-- Possess the foundational skills that would enable him to serve a congregation as pastor upon graduation - Know the principles and dynamics that contribute to effective congregational leadership - Be able to formulate and deliver an expository message - Be able to articulate a philosophy of pastoral ministry
+- possess the foundational skills that would enable him to serve a congregation as pastor upon graduation; - know the principles and dynamics that contribute to effective congregational leadership; - be able to formulate and deliver an expository message; and - be able to articulate a philosophy of pastoral ministry.

 The Pastoral Ministry major is built upon the undergraduate core curriculum.
 In addition to the core 40 hours of General Studies, 15 hours of Ministry Studies, 40 hours of Bible and Theology, and 1 hour of Field Education, students take 30 hours of courses in the Pastoral Ministry major.
-Please refer to the companion 2010-2012 Optimal Schedule available at www.moody.edu for a comprehensive, semester-by-semester academic plan to obtain your degree by following an optimal course sequence during your studies at Moody.

-CM-3351 Interpersonal Communication 3

 PS-2260 Pastoral Theology 3

-PS-2262 Pastoral Ethics 3
+PS-3323 Pastoral Care of Women 3

 PS-3342 Ministry Leadership and Staff Relationships 3

+PS-3382 Care of the Ministry Leader's Soul 3

 PS-4430 The Development and Delivery of Narrative Messages 3

 PS-4453 Pastoral Care and Counseling 3

-PS-4463 Cultural Dynamics of Congregational Ministry 3 3 3
+PS-4463 Cultural Dynamics of Congregational Ministry 3

 PS-4482 Senior Seminar in Pastoral Ministry 3

-PS-Pastoral Electives 3
+PS-Pastoral electives 3

 FE-4400 Ministry Internship 3

+- 30

 The 3 hours of electives can be drawn from the following courses:

 BI-2271 & 2272 Hebrew Grammar I & II 4

+BI-2271 & 2272 Hebrew Grammar I & II 4

 BI-3371 & 3372 Hebrew Exegesis I & II 4

 BI-3355 Old Testament Biblical Theology 3

-BI-3356 New Testament Biblical Theology 4 3 3
+BI-3356 New Testament Biblical Theology 3

 BI-3384 Greek Exegesis II 4

 EV-3302 Life-on-Life Discipleship 3

 EV-3312 Principles of Church Growth and Planting in North America 3

-MU-2248 Planning Contemporary Worship
+MU-2248 Planning Contemporary Worship 3

-MU-3349 Contemporary Ensemble Practicum

-PS-2232 Exegetical Methods for Preaching

-PS-2240 History of Biblical Exposition 2

-PS-3340 Theological Exposition 3

-PS-3360 Directed Study 1-3

-PS-4433 Evangelistic Messages 3

-PS-4440 Structure and Style in Biblical Exposition 3

-TH-3310 Historical Theology I 3
+MU-3349 Contemporary Ensemble Practicum PS-2232 Exegetical Methods for Preaching 3 PS-2240 History of Biblical Exposition PS-3340 Theological Exposition 3 PS-3360 Directed Study PS-4433 Evangelistic Messages 3 PS-4440 Structure and Style in Biblical Exposition TH-3310 Historical Theology I